happypandax/happypandax/docs/source/client.rst

 The session is tied to the context of the client who did the handshake.

-The session is *not* tied to a particular connection, meaning multiple connections can use the same session.
+The session is *not* tied to any particular connection, meaning multiple connections can use the same session.

 This allows for multiple connections to be made within the same app while sharing the same context.